insightsengineering/teal/README.md

 Please read more about teal on our agile-R website at [go.roche.com/agile-R](http://go.roche.com/agile-R).

-# Acknowledgements
+# Acknowledgement

 We would like to thank everyone who made `teal` a better analysis environment.
 Special thanks go to:

- * Doug Kelkhoff for his contributions to the filter panel.
+ * `Doug Kelkhoff` for his contributions to the styling of the filter panel, see https://github.roche.com/kelkhofd/shinyDataFilter.

 # Notes for Developers